 Ganamedes "Mr. G"

-In early June we got a call from a woman who runs a small boarding facility, she was inquiring about what to do with 2 horses that had been abandoned on her property.
+In early June, we got a call from a woman who runs a small boarding facility.
+She was inquiring about what to do with two horses that had been abandoned on her property.
 The horses were originally brought to the facility by their owner for temporary boarding for a month or two while she was moving.
-Soon after dropping off the horses the owner seemed to disappear and would not return calls or texts from the facility owner about the horses.
+Soon after dropping off the horses, the owner seemed to disappear and would not return calls or texts from the facility owner about the horses.
 Months went by with no contact with the owner and no payment for the board owed on the two horses.
-After 10 months the facility owner could no longer afford to feed the horses with no board payment coming in and reached out for help.
+After ten months, the facility owner could no longer afford to feed the horses with no board payment coming in and reached out for help.